 You can view the current Parish Council’s Village Action Plan below:

 Village Action Plan – 2019 to 2024 (Revision 1)

 The council year runs from 1st April to 31st March.

-Finance – the only way that the parish council is permitted to raise funds is through the precept.
+The only way that the parish council is permitted to raise funds is through the precept.
 The precept is the total amount required for the year divided by the number of properties in the parish and Rother District Council collects it as part of the Council Tax.
 The amount per household is adjusted to reflect the different property bands, i.e. a band H property, for example, pays more than a band D.

-Transparency – this is the increasingly important watchword for local government, starting with the Localism Act of 2011 with the most recent update being the transparency regulations of April 2015.
+This is the increasingly important watchword for local government, starting with the Localism Act of 2011 with the most recent update being the transparency regulations of April 2015.
 Meetings have always been in public, but now there is a set space in the agenda for the public to address the council.
 The latest regulations require the publication of detailed accounts each year and these will appear under Standing Orders and Financial Information.